 Here is a picture of my tower on the ground being ready to crank up.
 The package I bought from Ted in Alabama included the tower, crank up, tilt plate and the beam.
 The problem with towers these days is not the tower but that large square of concrete!
 I won’t even talk about how much that cost to dig and pour!
 But it is done, waiting for the next homeowner to ask, “what in the world do you suppose this was for?”

 You cannot imagine the amount of measuring I did to make sure I could get this in our back yard with all the trees.
 It worked out that with the septic system, there was only one place to put the base.
 That place was the only place that would allow the beam to lay on the ground and be up in a way that it did not get into the surrounding trees!

 I will still use HRD software to link everything together and do the logging.
 It is great to see the antennas track and the rotor turn through device control!

 In case you might be interested, I have written three novels which can be found by clicking here .
 Take a look especially if you like sci-fi!
 You will also find other books I have written and online courses I have developed.
 The main site is www.wlisolutions.com.

-I was original licensed in 1967!
+I was originally licensed in 1967!
 Next year, I will celebrate 50 years of ham radio!
-During that time, I have met many wonderful people both on the air and in person!
+During those 50 years, I have met many wonderful people both on the air and in person!

 Larry G. Patten